-The historic branches of Protestant Christianity, including Methodism, have different perspectives on ordaining women to be pastors.
-Even within traditions like Methodism there are diverse viewpoints about training, recognizing, and calling women to minister as shepherds of churches.
+The historical branches of Protestant Christianity, including Methodism, have different perspectives on ordaining women to be pastors.
+Even within traditions like Methodism, there are diverse viewpoints about training, recognizing, and calling women to minister as shepherds of churches.

-What Bible verses are discussed in this debate?
+What Bible verses do people reference in this debate?
 Besides the UMC, what other Methodist denominations call women to be pastors?
 Besides the SMC, which other ones don’t?
-What did the founder of Methodism, John Wesley (1703-1791) teach about ordaining women?
+What did the founder of Methodism, John Wesley (1703-1791), teach about ordaining women?
 Keep reading to learn more.

 Verses that Methodist denominations and churches have debated include:

 - 1 Timothy 2:11-12, “Let a woman learn quietly with all submissiveness.
 I do not permit a woman to teach or to exercise authority over a man; rather, she is to remain quiet.”
 (ESV)